B. R. Ambedkar: Economics

-The Reserve Bank of India (RBI), was based on the ideas that Ambedkar presented to the Hilton Young Commission.

 Marriage

-Ambedkar's first wife Ramabai died in 1935 after a long illness.
+Ambedkar's first wife Ramabai died in 1935 after prolonged illness.
 After completing the draft of India's constitution in the late 1940s, he suffered from lack of sleep, had neuropathic pain in his legs, and was taking insulin and homoeopathic medicines.
-He went to Bombay for treatment, and there met Sharada Kabir, whom he married on 15 April 1948, at his home in New Delhi.
-Doctors recommended a companion who was a good cook and had medical knowledge to care for him.
+He went to Bombay for treatment, and there met Sharada Kabir, MBBS, whom he married on 15 April 1948, at his home in New Delhi.
+Doctors recommended a companion who was a good cook and was a medical practitioner to care for him.
 She adopted the name Savita Ambedkar and cared for him the rest of his life.
-Savita Ambedkar, who was called also 'Mai', died on May 29, 2003, aged 93 in Mumbai.
+Savita Ambedkar, who was called also 'Mai', died on 29 May 2003, aged 93 in Mumbai.

 Conversion to Buddhism

 Ambedkar considered converting to Sikhism, which encouraged opposition to oppression and so appealed to leaders of scheduled castes.
 But after meeting with Sikh leaders, he concluded that he might get "second-rate" Sikh status.

 Instead, around 1950, he began devoting his attention to Buddhism and travelled to Ceylon (now Sri Lanka) to attend a meeting of the World Fellowship of Buddhists.
 While dedicating a new Buddhist vihara near Pune, Ambedkar announced he was writing a book on Buddhism, and that when it was finished, he would formally convert to Buddhism.
 He twice visited Burma in 1954; the second time to attend the third conference of the World Fellowship of Buddhists in Rangoon.
 In 1955, he founded the Bharatiya Bauddha Mahasabha, or the Buddhist Society of India.
 In 1956, he completed his final work, The Buddha and His Dhamma, which was published posthumously.

 After meetings with the Sri Lankan Buddhist monk Hammalawa Saddhatissa, Ambedkar organised a formal public ceremony for himself and his supporters in Nagpur on 14 October 1956.
 Accepting the Three Refuges and Five Precepts from a Buddhist monk in the traditional manner, Ambedkar completed his own conversion, along with his wife.
 He then proceeded to convert some 500,000 of his supporters who were gathered around him.
 He prescribed the 22 Vows for these converts, after the Three Jewels and Five Precepts.
 He then travelled to Kathmandu, Nepal to attend the Fourth World Buddhist Conference.
 His work on The Buddha or Karl Marx and "Revolution and counter-revolution in ancient India" remained incomplete.